sujeetcoder/sujeetcoder/README.md

    ## 🙋‍♂️ About Me

-   - 🔭 I’m a Full Stack Web Developer
+   - 🔭 I’m a Full Stack Web Developer and Co-founder & CTO of PLYM

    - 🌱 MERN Stack master